Whipps Cross University Hospital: Facilities

 Whipps Cross provides a full range of local general hospital services and is home to one of the busiest A&E departments in the country.
-Whipps Cross was listed as having one of the worst rates for MRSA in 2008 but by 2010 Whipps Cross had the lowest rate of infections in London.
+Whipps Cross was listed as having one of the worst rates for MRSA in 2008 but by 2010 it had the lowest rate of infections in London.

 Teaching

 The hospitals serves as a teaching hospital for medical students from Barts and The London School of Medicine and Dentistry.

 Radio

 The hospital had its own radio service; Whipps Cross Hospital Radio (WXHR), a registered charity founded in 1969 by the Walthamstow Lions Club to provide entertainment and information to the patients and staff.

 In 2014, Whipps Cross Hospital Radio became the second most used entertainment channel at Whipps Cross Hospital.
 And was fourth most listened to hospital radio service in the UK, on figures released by Hospedia, the patient entertainment system provider.

 The final live broadcast from Whipps Cross Hospital Radio took place in September 2022, with the service due to close completely at the end of 2022.
-Station Manager Phil Hughes told East London Radio why it was closing.
+Station manager Phil Hughes told East London Radio why it was closing.

 In December 2022, Bedrock Radio replaced Whipps Cross Hospital Radio.
 Bedrock Radio is a registered charity providing a hospital radio services across East London & South Essex.